vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 **IMPORTANT**: Do not use the bridge network for any other VM workloads, or as a bridge for more than one VCH.

 You define the bridge networks by setting the `--bridge-network` option when you run `vic-machine create`.
-For  more detailed information about bridge networks, see the section on the `--bridge-network` option in [VCH Deployment Options](vch_installer_options.md#bridge).

 Container application developers can also use `docker network create` to create additional bridge networks.
 These networks are represented by the User-Created Bridge Network in the image above.
 Additional bridge networks are created by IP address segregation and are not new port groups.
 You can define a range of IP addresses that additional bridge networks can use by defining the `bridge-network-range` option when you run `vic-machine create`.
-For  more detailed information about  how to set bridge network ranges, see the section on the `--bridge-network-range` option in [VCH Deployment Options](vch_installer_options.md#bridge-range).
+For  more detailed information about  how to set bridge network ranges, see the section on the [ `--bridge-network-range` option](#bridge-range).

 ### `--bridge-network` <a id="bridge"></a>